First Question: What do I want?

 Don’t overwhelm your users with too much content on one page or too many images that are distractive from the content you want them to read.

 The most important part of your strategy is knowing your brand and goals.
-Thereafter is the research on competitors to know that you can do better than them and attract the customers to you.
+Thereafter is the research on competitors to know that you can do better than them and attract customers to you.

 Now you are ready to look at your advertising content and visuals to attract the targeted customers to your website to make the sale.